Chignal Smealy, St Nicholas

 The 1904 alterations and additions are attributed by Bettley & Pevsner to Alfred Young Nutt (1847-1924), surveyor to St George’s Chapel, Windsor and Windsor Castle.
 This work includes the south porch, the east and west windows, the lectern and reading desk and probably also the reredos, altar (possibly imported) and dado in the chancel and the screen at the south entrance.
 The Apollo organ is one of several hundred produced by Rushworth & Dreaper between the wars.

-The church supports populations of Natterer’s, pipistrelle and Brown long-eared bats, possibly with maternity roosts.
+The church supports populations of Natterer’s, Pipistrelle and Brown long-eared bats, possibly with maternity roosts.
 The active community keeps the church impeccable, but bat urine has marked the brasses and memorials.
-The project has commissioned protective frames for the war memorial and brasses, which are in keeping with the church interior.
+The project commissioned and funded protective frames for the war memorial and brasses, which are in keeping with the church interior.
 These have now been installed so that the church’s heritage is no longer at risk.